 - If you are not sure what to do or where to start, call the 24-hour confidential Northwest CASA hotline at 888-802-8890.

 - Seek medical attention for any physical injuries, potential pregnancy, or potential sexually transmitted diseases.
-You can visit the health center on campus, a local emergency room, or seek off-campus medical assistance.
+You can visit the NCH Outpatient Care Center on campus, a local emergency room, or seek other off-campus medical assistance.
 The community resources in this Guide can assist you with finding medical care and possible financial assistance.

 - If you have experienced behavior that may also be a violation of law, it is important that you consider preserving any evidence, even if you are not sure yet if want to file a formal complaint.
 This can help you later to prove that a criminal offense occurred, and can also help you in obtaining a civil protection order.
 This kind of exam can be done at a hospital and involves collecting evidence and photographs.
 As difficult as it may feel at the time, it is most helpful if you can get evidence collected quickly – before you eat, drink, shower, use the bathroom, etc. The locations closest to the main Harper campus where you can obtain an exam like this are at the Northwest Community Hospital, St. Alexian Medical Center, or any hospital emergency room.
 If you need assistance to get to one of these centers, contact Northwest CASA at 888-802-8890.

 - If the College perceives there is an on-going threat to the campus community, a timely warning may be issued.
 In such a case, your name will be withheld as confidential from such a communication.